Nail salon business plan for starting your own business

 3.1 Company Owner

 Vanessa Abraham will be the owner of Glamor Studio.
 Venessa completed her Bachelor’s in Business Administration from the University of Atlanta in 2015.
 After graduating, she worked with different fitness clubs as a trainer or a manager.
-After gaining some experience, Vanessa decided to have her own startup.
+After gaining some experience, Vanessa decided to have a startup of her own.

 This business plan template for nail salon will help you out if you are thinking of opening up a nail salon like Vanessa.